Learn About/Subscribe:

 Justin Woyak, a ministry fellow for Christian Union Caritas, was at the heart of leading and praying for God's desire for this event.
 Woyak kicked off the event, welcoming the crowd and inviting all attendees to walk in oneness and unity with each other and with the Lord.
 When asked about the significance of holding this kind of event, he shared his deep felt gratitude for all who made it possible, saying, "Fellowship of Christian Athletes in Action volunteered their normal weekly meeting time and invited so many students.
 The leaders of Parakaleo faithfully inspired our prayer meetings before the event.
 A team from Moment Christian Fellowship brought together an amazing audio, visual, and lighting setup.
 Chi Alpha’s student worship united our hearts to the Lord and one another powerfully through song.
 Local pastors exhorted us from their word and from their walks with Jesus.
 A Stanford administrator and leader among the Catholic community led us in heartfelt, carefully written prayers, in a call-and-response style."

-The event began with a time of worship music during which the crowd united their voices to sing praises to the Lord, collectively shifting their focus from "self" to fixing their eyes on the Author and Finisher of their faith.
-Students and facult around campus likely heard these students exalting the Lord's name above any other name: above circumstances, injustices, heartbreak, anxiety–above it all.
+The event began with a time of worship music, during which the crowd united their voices to sing praises to the Lord, collectively shifting their focus from "self" to fixing their eyes on the Author and Finisher of their faith.
+As an outdoor event, students and faculty around campus heard these students exalting the Lord's name above any other name: above circumstances, injustices, heartbreak, anxiety–above it all.

 Francis Chan was, then, welcomed to the stage by two student-athlete emcees.
 Chan is the best-selling author of Crazy Love, Forgotten God, Erasing Hell, You and Me Forever and the host of the BASIC.series, "Who Is God & We Are Church."
 Chan, who plants churches in the San Francisco area and recently launched a countrywide discipleship movement called "Multiply" with David Platt, spoke about how God changed him in his college years and how that time with the Lord was the start of it all for him.
 Chan cast a vision of a lifelong pursuit of loving the Lord, reflecting on and sharing God's amazing goodness.
 He passionately prayed, as he looked out at all the faces in the crowd, that God would move in these students' hearts the way He moved in his own.